Categories

 Constrictive pericarditis is a rare late complication of cardiac surgery and can manifest as congestive heart failure.

-Causes of constrictive pericarditis include prior surgery, radiation treatment, tuberculosis, malignancies, trauma, and inflammatory diseases such as lupus or sarcoidosis, but the majority of cases are idiopathic.
+Causes of constrictive pericarditis include prior surgery, radiation treatment, tuberculosis, malignancies, trauma, and inflammatory diseases such as lupus or sarcoidosis, chronic kidney failure, non-tuberculosis bacterial infection, such as Staph or Streptococcus, or underlying systemic autoimmune disease. but the majority of cases are idiopathic.

 Symptoms of constritive pericarditis or primarily related to systemic venous congestion and low cardiac output.